official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-2-section-3-5.md

 senior officials should be sent to Moscow and Paris “to begin the task of selling the text”.

-74 Telegram 498 FCO London to Washington, 25 September 2002, ‘Iraq: Foreign Secretary’s Conference Call with US Administration, 25 September’.
+[^74]: Telegram 498 FCO London to Washington, 25 September 2002, ‘Iraq: Foreign Secretary’s Conference

 243

 3.5 | Development of UK strategy and options, September to November 2002 –  the negotiation of resolution 1441239.
-The draft resolution focused on WMD.75 The key elements of the draft and the relevant operative paragraph (OP) are set out in the Box below.
+The draft resolution focused on WMD.[^75] The key elements of the draft and the relevant operative paragraph (OP) are set out in the Box below.

 US/UK draft resolution, 25 September 2002